I would like to thank Doc Neeson for approving my site.

 Doc Neeson performed part of the Tour de Force of Iraq, Afghanistan and Kuwait, supporting the Australian Troops.
 Major General Mark Evans, the Commander of Australian forces in the Middle East, presents Doc Neeson with two medals recognising his previous service in the Australian Army on 30 October 2007.

-The Angels decided to reform the original line-up of Doc Neeson, John Brewster, Rick Brewster, Chris Bailey and Graham “Buzz” Bidstrup on 18 April 2008.
+The Angels decided to reform the original line-up featuring Doc Neeson (Lead Vocals), John Brewster (Rhythm Guitar, Harmonica, Backing Vocals), Rick Brewster (Lead Guitar, Backing Vocals), Chris Bailey (Bass, Backing Vocals) and Graham “Buzz” Bidstrup (Drums, Backing Vocals) on 18 April 2008.

 – Chris Bailey was a member of The Stetsons, Jimmy Barnes Band, Duffhead, Dave Steel Band.